Hans van Putten Jr. – Digital Artist and Marketer. Business Consultant, Owner and Founder of 40ParkLane, llc and WorldWide Local Connect Inc.

-Naturally, I was groomed to go into the family business and studied and worked towards that one goal for years.
+Naturally, I was groomed to go into the family business, and studied and worked towards that particular goal for years.
 I joined the family business in the Netherlands for 2 years but my ongoing curiosity for new things and need for more knowledge and skills took over, and made me decide to leave the business and go and get an MBA.

-The 2 years of studying for my MBA in England was one of the best times of my life.
-Solving strategic, operational and financial problems in case studies, with my fellow students from all over the world, was so much fun.
-Learning about new cultures and observing how people from countries around the globe think and solve issues in different ways, was an amazing and very valuable experience.
+Those 2 years, studying for my MBA in England, were some of the best years of my life.
+Solving strategic, operational and financial problems in case studies, with my fellow students from all over the world, was so much fun!
+Learning about new cultures and observing how people from countries around the globe think and solve issues in different ways, was an amazing and invaluable experience.

-But the next 10 years turned out to be some of the best years for Gillette in terms of return on investment, and for me the same top return on investment in terms of experience and skills learned, across their various divisions like Blades and Razors, Male Grooming, Oral-B dental care, Waterman, Parker and Papermate pens and Braun Household appliances.
+But the next 10 years turned out to be some of the best years for Gillette in terms of return on investment, and for me the same great return on investment in terms of experience gathered and skills learned, across their various divisions like Blades and Razors, Male Grooming, Oral-B Dental Care, Waterman, Parker and Papermate stationery and Braun Household Appliances.

 It allowed me to work with and in some cases live in various countries abroad.
 I started at Gillette in London, proceeded back to The Netherlands, then off to Sweden, back to The Netherlands and finally to Gillette HQ in Boston.

 By the time we moved to the USA we had moved 6 times in 9 years.
-Even I started questioning whether we could continue the fast paced expatriate lifestyle, especially as we had two young daughters who at that point were just young enough not to mind but soon as teenagers would very much mind.
-So in 1998 the incredible Gillette adventure came to a close as we decided to forgo another move to yet another country or even continent by staying in the US.
+Even I started questioning whether or how long we could continue that fast-paced expatriate lifestyle.
+Especially, as we had two young daughters who, at that point, were just young enough not to mind.
+Soon thereafter, as teenagers, they would very much mind.
+So in 1998 the incredible Gillette adventure came to a close.
+We decided to forgo another move to yet another country or continent by leaving Gillette, and staying in the US.

 Over the next two decades we grew the company into a Gourmet Treats and Gifts business, marketing various roasted and flavored nuts, toffees, chocolates and cookies to customers like Macy’s, Bloomingdales, Dillards, Homegoods and TJ Maxx and Marshalls.

 The subsequent incredible success and fast growth online with Amazon, Ebay and others gave us a great opportunity to sell the food business.
-In 2014 we successfully sold the Carolyn’s Handmade brand of gourmet treats and gifts and closed a new chapter in our lives.
+In 2014 we successfully sold the Carolyn’s Handmade brand of gourmet treats and gifts and closed another chapter in our lives.

 After selling the food business it was a natural progression to work with other startups and small businesses, offering help in areas like strategic planning, operations, financial modelling and controlling, web design and digital marketing as these were areas I had planned, implemented, managed and monitored for over twenty years, while riding the wave of the internet (r)evolution and growth.